 All students should should have a computer on which they have full administrator privileges with the following minimum requirements:

 Notebook or desktop computer (a netbook or tablet should not be used as the primary computing device*).
 A minimum of 6 hours of battery life is recommended.

 64-bit multi-core processor or better.*

-8 GB or more.
+8 GB minimum.
 For best performance, we recommend that you install as much memory as affordable at the time of purchase.

 The latest versions of Windows (10 or better) or MacOS (10.12.5 or better).
-We recommend updating to the latest versions for better protection against cyber security risks.
-We suggest turning on automatic update, for peace of mind.
-Before applying software and hardware updates, it is generally a good practice to back up your computer (see below), and to check that the updates would work with your existing applications.
+We recommend updating to the latest versions for better protection against cybersecurity risks.
+We suggest turning on automatic updates.
+Before applying software and hardware updates, it is good practice to back up your computer, and to check that the updates would work with your existing applications.

-The recommended browsers for web-based browsing would be the latest version of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.
+The recommended web browsers are the latest versions of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.
 Note that courses with proctored exams may require you to use Google Chrome with a custom extension to take the exam.

 Primary Hard Drive